RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

    ```
    This process involves loading the file into kernel space and then copying it to user space.

 2. **False Sharing Contention**
-   Modern CPUs transfer data in 64-byte "cache lines".
-If two threads access bytes within the same cache line, the line "bounces" back and forth between their respective CPU caches:
+   Modern CPUs transfer data between main memory and CPU caches in 64-byte blocks called "cache lines."
+False sharing occurs when multiple threads access *different* variables that happen to reside on the same cache line.
+If one thread modifies its variable, the entire cache line is invalidated for all other threads, forcing them to re-fetch it from memory even though their own data hasn't changed.
    ```
-   Thread 1: reads bytes 0–63        Thread 2: writes bytes 64–127
+   // Thread 1 writes to data at byte 8
+   // Thread 2 writes to data at byte 40
-       └─ both are in the same 64 B line ─┘
+   // Both bytes are in the same 64-byte cache line (0-63).
+   // The cache line "bounces" between the cores, causing delays.
    ```
-   This "ping-pong" invalidation can cost hundreds of CPU cycles per bounce.
+   With a single large `Vec<u8>`, the boundaries of the chunks processed by each thread could easily fall in a way that causes this contention.

 #### mmap improvement